Do your loved ones know where to look for your Will?

 Storing your Will with your solicitor is another option however, consider what happens if they move office or if the practice closes down.
 You don’t want your important documents going missing or ending up in the possession of someone else.

 If you’re looking for a secure storage solution for your Will, State Trustees can help.
-Over 80,000 Victorians safely store their Wills and other important documents with us in the Victorian Will Bank.
+Over 80,000 Victorians safely store their Wills and other important documents with us in the Victorian Will and Powers of Attorney Registry.

 Locating your Will